Everything You Need to Know About COVID-19 Stimulus Checks

 Your account information and routing number are available by tapping the “My Account” icon on the top right corner of the N26 app.

-When will I receive the second stimulus check?
+When will I receive the third stimulus check?

-If you haven't received a payment by the end of January, either for the first or second stimulus payment, you may be able to claim it when you file your 2020 taxes in 2021.
-Before you claim, be sure to double check your eligibility.
+Remember that if you haven't received the first or second stimulus payments, you may be able to claim them when you file your 2020 taxes.
+Before you claim, be sure to double check your eligibility through the IRS.

 With N26, you can feel confident the support you deserve from the coronavirus stimulus will arrive as quickly as possible, keeping you in control of your money in a world filled with uncertainty.